nespera/inflect/README.md

 ```

     Your score is minus six thousand and seven
-    Your score is negative six thousand seven
+    Your score is minus six thousand seven

 ## Java Usage